Costa Rica votes for new president amid gay rights debate

-SAN JOSE (Reuters) - Costa Ricans voted on Sunday for a new president in a race upended by debate over same-sex marriage, with leading candidates in the crowded field fiercely opposing gay rights and challenging the country’s traditionally centrist politics.
+SAN JOSE (Reuters) - Costa Ricans voted for a new president on Sunday in a race upended by debate over same-sex marriage, with leading candidates in the crowded field fiercely opposing gay rights and challenging the country’s traditionally centrist politics.

+Polls closed on Sunday evening, with initial results expected by 8 p.m. local time (2100 ET/0200 GMT Monday).
+If no candidate wins at least 40 percent of the vote, a run-off election with the top two finishers is set for early April.

-Conservative Christian singer and TV anchor Fabricio Alvarado skyrocketed to the top of the 13-person field in opinion polls in the run-up to Sunday’s vote, after denouncing a January ruling by the region’s top human rights court that called on Costa Rica to give equal civil marriage rights to gay and lesbian couples.
+Conservative Christian singer and TV anchor Fabricio Alvarado skyrocketed to the top of the 13-person field in opinion polls in the run-up to the vote, after denouncing a January ruling by the region’s top human rights court that called on Costa Rica to give equal civil marriage rights to gay and lesbian couples.

-If no candidate wins at least 40 percent of Sunday’s vote, a run-off election with the top two finishers is set for early April.
-Initial results are expected by 8 p.m. local time (2100 ET/0200 GMT Monday).

 A shift in support towards issue-based politics and relative outsiders has been a shock for some in Costa Rica, which has long offered a moderate two-party system and more stability than other countries in politically volatile Central America.

+“I voted even though I wasn’t convinced.
+I decided to because they said anyone could get to the second round,” Amador Torres, a 65-year old former judiciary worker, said.

-Hundreds of Costa Ricans, many waving party flags of red, yellow, green, white and blue, set up stalls in front of polling stations early on Sunday, hoping to win over any remaining undecided voters.
+The voting was peaceful, with hundreds of Costa Ricans, many waving party flags of red, yellow, green, white and blue, manning stalls in front of polling stations.

 The 43-year-old Alvarado, the lone elected lawmaker for the evangelical National Restoration Party, has called last month’s ruling by the Inter-American Court of Human Rights a violation of Costa Rica’s sovereignty and an affront to traditional values.